 You'll then be prompted to create and verify a new password.
 Once you've entered it you'll see the following screen:

 We now need to kill the session we just created and make a tweak to the startup script for VNCServer to make it work properly.
-If we don't perform this step then all we will see is a grey cross-hatched screen with an "X" cursor.
+If we don’t perform this step then all we will see is a grey cross-hatched screen with an “X” cursor and/or a grey screen with a Terminal Session, depending on the Ubuntu version.
 Not very useful!

 You're probably wondering why we just created a session and then killed it before we'd actually used it?
 Well, creating the session for the first time automatically generates the file we now need to edit.